-Trash incinerators in the United States are located in communities where people of color (especially Black residents) are disproportionately impacted.
-The largest and most polluting trash incinerators tend to be in communities of color, and the trends show that race is more of a factor than class, as has been found in other studies of environmental racism.
+Trash incinerators (a.k.a. "waste to energy" facilities) in the United States are located in communities where people of color (especially Black residents) are disproportionately impacted.
+The largest and most polluting trash incinerators tend to be in communities of color, a major environmental justice issue.
+The trends show that race is more of a factor than class, as has been found in other studies of environmental racism.

-Some studies exaggerate the environmental racism trend, using poor locational data that misclassifies communities, and pretending that a community is a "community of color" is people of color are any more than 25% of the population.
-Few would consider a 74% white community to be a community of color, especially when the non-Hispanic white population in the United States averaged nearly 60% in 2020.
+Some studies exaggerate the environmental racism trend, using poor location data that misclassifies communities, and pretending that a community is a "community of color" is people of color are any more than 25% of the population.
+Few would consider a 74% white community to be a community of color, especially when the non-Hispanic white population in the United States averaged only about 60% in 2020.

 The situation is serious enough that there is no need to exaggerate and make false claims such as "the majority of trash incinerators are in communities of color" which is not true, nor is it true that a majority are in low-income communities.

 Of the 71 commercial trash incinerators operating in the U.S. as of early 2021, 24 (34%) are in communities where people of color are a majority.
 Another 8 (11%) are in communities that are majority white, but still have more people of color than the national average (i.e. 50-64% white).
 All told, 66% of trash incinerators are in majority-white communities and 55% are in communities where the white population is above average.
 So, how is this environmental racism?